DeFrame: Debiasing Large Language Models Against Framing Effects: Limitations

 \section{Limitations}

 While our study provides comprehensive analyses of framing effects in the fairness context, several limitations remain.
 First, we focus on binary framings--positive and negative--while briefly discussing a potential extension to multiple framings in Appendix~\ref{sec:appendix_framing_extension}.
 Future work could explore richer framing variations to better capture the diversity of linguistic cues in real-world contexts.
-Second, our debiasing method requires multiple LLM calls per question, introducing additional computational overhead.
-Developing more efficient yet framing-aware debiasing strategies remains an important direction for future research.
-Third, while we include supplementary experiments on 30B–70B models in Appendix~\ref{appen:exp_on_large_models}, our main analyses primarily focus on 3b–14b models due to computational constraints.
+Second, \ours{} does not fully disentangle the underlying sources of bias, which likely stem from the training data and training dynamics.
+Identifying the root causes of LLM bias, especially those inherited from large human-generated corpora, remains a challenging and important direction for future research, requiring deeper analysis of both training data and internal model representations.
+Third, our debiasing method requires multiple LLM calls per question, introducing additional computational overhead.
+In addition, adversarial prompting may expose or amplify underlying biases and potentially circumvent mitigation effects, highlighting the need for more efficient and robust framing-aware debiasing strategies.
+Fourth, while we include supplementary experiments on 30B–70B models in Appendix~\ref{appen:exp_on_large_models}, our main analyses primarily focus on 3b–14b models due to computational constraints.
 As such, large-scale model behaviors are examined only at a high level, leaving more in-depth analysis for future work.
-Lastly, while our evaluation spans multiple demographic categories, it does not capture intersectional or context-specific biases that arise from more complex social group interactions.
+Finally, while our evaluation spans multiple demographic categories, it does not capture intersectional or context-specific biases that arise from more complex social group interactions.